edwardcallow/tesco-jargon/d.md

 A way of delivering business plan activity in-store or depot following a briefing pack delivered direct to store/depot two weeks before activity starts.

 #### Dispatcher
-A Dotcom process where dedicated members of staff prepare and unload trolleys and equipment for Personal Shoppers, enabling them to concentrate solely on picking orders for customers.
+A Dotcom role dedicated to preparing and unloading trolleys and equipment for Personal Shoppers, enabling them to concentrate solely on picking orders for customers.
 > ![Dotcom](assets/images/tag-dotcom.png)

 #### Distribution centre leadership team (DCTL)